Laurence A. Turka

-The last major focus is the role of Toll-like receptors (TLRs) expressed on T cells in cellular immune responses.
-New data from Dr. Turka's laboratory indicates that TLRs are expressed on activated T cells and provide survival and costimulatory signals and may regulate cellular energy utilization pathways and thus fate determination.
-These observations are currently being explored in metabolic studies, as well as in vivo models of immune responses such as infection and transplantation using T cell specific MyD88-deficient animals.
+Coupled to this project are studies of T cell metabolism as modulated by PI3K, and the degree to which glycolysis vs. oxidative metabolism can dictate T cell fate and function.
+The last major focus is the role of Toll-like receptors (TLRs) and the coupled adaptor protein MyD88 in T cells.
+TLRs are expressed on activated T cells and provide survival and costimulatory signals and may regulate cellular energy utilization pathways and thus fate determination.
+These observations are currently being explored in vivo models of immune responses such as infection and transplantation using T cell specific MyD88-deficient animals.

 Gelman AE, LaRosa DF, Zhang J, Walsh PT, Choi Y, Sunyer O, and Turka LA.
 The adaptor molecule MyD88 activates PI-3 kinase signaling in CD4(+) T cells and enables CpG oligodeoxynucleotide-mediated costimulation.
 Immunity 25:783-793, 2006.

 Walsh PT, Buckler JL, Zhang J, Gelman AE, Dalton NM, Taylor DK, Bensinger SJ, Hancock WW, and Turka LA.
 PTEN regulates the IL-2 receptor responsiveness of CD4+CD25+ regulatory T cells.
 J Clin Invest 116:2521-2531, 2006.